Newtown 2042 F2F appointments now available!

 The final part of the process is a feedback session where we discuss the outcome of assessment, support recommendations and any questions you might have :)

-For the sake of reducing (painful) repetition, we wont duplicate what has been said above as the combined assessment is basically all of the above assessments with 1-2 intake sessions, a report/letter and feedback session.
+For the sake of reducing repetition, we wont duplicate what has been said above as the combined assessment is basically all of the above assessments with 1-2 intake sessions, a report/letter and feedback session.

 During intake we will let you know whether it would be helpful or informative to complete the combined Autism and ADHD assessment based on your history and outcome of the screening questionnaires, because frankly life is expensive and if it wont be helpful then what is the purpose?
+If you would like a dot-point summary of the process and fee breakdown, please check out our FAQ at the bottom of this page.

 **You may be eligible for Medicare rebates for the Autism-related parts of assessment using the Complex Neurodevelopmental Disorders and eligible disabilities Assessment Plan.
 Please see your GP to determine eligibility.